Khichri in Hindi means a “hash” of rice and legumes. It is easily digested and perfect comfort food.

 - Rinse the rice in water 3-4 times then let soak with the chana dal for 30 minutes and up to 2 hrs.

-- Drain the rice and channa dal and add to a stock pot with the water, butternut squash, ginger, turmeric, cinnamon, & salt.
+- Drain the rice and channa dal.
+Add to a stock pot with the water, butternut squash, ginger, turmeric, cinnamon, & salt.
 Cover and bring to a boil on high heat.

 - In a small sauté pan, heat up the ghee and pop the cumin seeds.
 Fold into the khichri.
 Stir in freshly ground black pepper, toasted cashews and chopped cilantro.